aws-lite/aws-lite/plugins/lambda/readme.md

 - **`Marker` (string)**
   - Pagination token
 - **`MaxItems` (number)**
-  - Maximum number of items from 1 to 10000 in a response; will attempt to paginate if the existing number of aliases exceeds `MaxItems`
+  - Maximum number of items to be returned; maximum 10,000
 - **`paginate` (boolean)**
   - Enable automatic result pagination; use this instead of making your own individual pagination requests